iron-claw-972/VisionOnPi/Supercortex.md

 # Supercortex

-This document provides explanations and code samples for Vex actuators and sensors.
+This document provides explanations and code samples for using Vex actuators and sensors with the Supercortex Stack.

 # Electrical Guide